Fashion Merchandising & Retailing - B.S.

 The Fashion Marketing & Visual Merchandising specialization (15 Credits) is designed for students considering a career in the creative side of merchandising.
 The specialization complements the student’s degree by developing expertise in the areas of public relations, visual merchandising, fashion promotion, social media marketing, and brand communications.

-Upon completion of the Fashion Marketing & Visual Merchandising specialization, students are expected to:
+Upon completion of the Fashion Marketing & Visual Merchandising specialization (offered at the Providence and Charlotte campuses), students are expected to:

 - Apply visual design competencies required for creative careers in visual merchandising and fashion marketing.